-- 13. A party may apply to the Tribunal for any of these Directions, including time limits, to be varied, or for any other appropriate Direction. - 14.
-An act which these Directions require to be done by a particular day must be done by 5pm on that day.
+- 13) A party may apply to the Tribunal for any of these Directions, including time limits, to be varied, or for any other appropriate Direction. - 14) An act which these Directions require to be done by a particular day must be done by 5pm on that day.

-Explanatory Note for the Practice Statement and Standard Directions for 2017 List and later List NDR appeals
+Explanatory Note for the Practice Statement and Standard Directions for NDR appeals